 Kickstarter | When the king of crowdfunding looks to the art market

 With platforms such as KissKissBankBank, Ulule or Collecte Funéraire (Funeral Fund) providing a plethora of services, Kickstarter remains the only crowdsourcing platform that has entered the art market so far.
 The platform has helped to finance projects at Art Basel and the launch of a satellite by artist Trevor Paglen, and has recently launched Drip, a crowdfunding scheme aiming to help emerging artists fund their projects.
-To beat the competition, Kickstarter has hired Patton Hindle, a former gallerist and partnership director at Artspace, as its director of arts.
+To beat the competition, Kickstarter has hired Patton Hindle as their Director of Arts.
+She is also a current partner at NY gallery yours mine & ours and former Director of Gallery and Institutional partnerships at Artspace.

 Instead of proposing one-time crowdfunding campaigns, Drip allows users to benefit from continuous support via subscription crowdfunding; the platform does not require a target to be reached before funding is released.
 Support is on an ongoing, month-to-month basis, allowing artists who do not enjoy gallery representation to launch a career in the arts via this 2.0 type of patronage.